Case Study

 _

 Bytebase enables a one-stop change management process, forming a complete lifecycle of change merging > reviewing > release > notification > recording.
-At the same time, Bytebase's integration with up- and downstream tools through various means further unifies the previously fragmented actions.
+Bytebase's integration with upstream and downstream tools further unifies previously fragmented actions.

-• Merge.
-Changes can be merged in various ways: through the Bytebase UI, code repos, APIs, catering to the needs of different development teams.
+• Merge: Changes can be merged in various ways: through the Bytebase UI, code repositories, APIs, catering to the needs of different development teams.

-• Notification.
-Integration with mainstream IMs allows for automated notification.
+• Notification: Integration with mainstream instant messaging platforms allows for automated notifications.

-• Record.
-Unlike audit platforms that only record the final executed statements, Bytebase records the workflow of issues as well as snapshots of database schema before and after changes, allowing for a more comprehensive change history management.
+• Record: Unlike audit platforms that only record the final executed statements, Bytebase records the workflow of issues as well as snapshots of database schema before and after changes, allowing for comprehensive change history management.

 Improved Release Efficiency